Search Engine Marketing: SEM Basics for Beginners

 Some popular keywords cost more than others due to their high demand from other marketers in your industry.
 Expect to pay more for keywords with a greater search volume.

 The average cost per click on Google Ads varies by keyword popularity, industry, country, market trends, and other factors.
-According to Statista, the average monthly cost per click for all industries in the US is $1.99 as of May 2023 [2].
-The average price in the online education industry is $9.95 [3], however, $6.56 in the marketing and advertising industry [4], and $0.68 in the electronics industry [3].
+According to Statista, the average monthly cost per click in Google Ads for all industries in the US was $2.13 as of December 2024 [2].
+The average prices in the insurance and marketing and advertising industries were $16.54 [3] and $7.66 [4], respectively.

 Targeting